 Head injuries and concussions have probably become the most worrisome injury for parents – especially when their kids play contact sports.
-There are even laws under review in numerous states trying to limit contact (focusing mostly on football and hockey) at young ages in the hopes of preventing head injuries and the possible future consequences that may follow.
 Although the consequences of head injuries, particularly multiple head injuries, are still under debate, it is important for parents to know when it is safe for their child to return to sports if a head injury does occur.

 Signs & Symptoms of a Concussion